 \subsection{General View}

-Firstly, different kinds of meta-features and the multi-labeled meta-target are collected over a set of historical classification problems; afterwards, by joining different combinations of these meta-features and the multi-labeled meta-target together, different sets of multi-labeled meta-data will be generated.
-Secondly, the base recommendation models are constructed on each of the generated multi-labeled meta-data.
+Firstly, different types of meta-features and the multi-labeled meta-target are collected over a set of historical classification problems; afterwards, by joining different combinations of these meta-features and the multi-labeled meta-target together, different sets of multi-label meta-data will be generated.
+Secondly, the base recommendation models are constructed on each of the generated multi-label meta-data.
 Thirdly, a multi-label ensemble learning recommendation model will be achieved by combining these base recommendation models together.
 Fig. \ref{Fig:ModelConstructProcess} gives the general view of the proposed method which consists of three steps: i) meta-data preparation, ii) base recommendation model construction and iii) ensemble model construction.

 \begin{enumerate}[1)] \item Meta-data preparation